17.1 C

 Must read

-According to a 2023 report by DataReportal, over 4.9 billion people are active social media users globally, representing more than 60% of the world’s population.
-The countries leading this surge in social media use include:
+According to a 2023 study by DataReportal, over 4.9 billion people globally are active on social media, representing more than 60% of the world’s population.
+The countries at the forefront of this surge in social media engagement include:

-• United Arab Emirates: 106% of the population (many users have more than one social media account)
+• United Arab Emirates: 106% of the population (many users maintain multiple accounts)

 • South Korea: 91%